 Functional medicine is not currently under licensure, which means the options for training and certification are less formalized than a healthcare license.
 Typically, those taking practical medicine training already hold a healthcare license and apply the tools to their current medical scope, but not always.
 Health coaches and nutritionists are increasingly seeking functional medicine training as there is such high demand from patients.

-To become a functional medicine practitioner, the first place to start is to identify the perfect certification.
+To become a functional medicine practitioner, the first step is to identify the perfect certification.
 Depending on your background, whether you are already a healthcare professional or if you are just getting started, we hope this read helps you know what to look for in the certification landscape.
 This career opportunity is particularly well suited for, but not limited to, medical doctors, naturopathic doctors, nurse practitioners, nutritionists, and other healthcare providers.

 Not all trainings are created equal, and we have chosen our top 5 to help you narrow the search.
 Each training is unique, with some requiring an examination for completion.
 It is important to note that becoming a certified functional practitioner can open the doors to a lucrative career, and the financial investment is far less than pursuing an additional degree in higher education.
 This is a bonus, considering that the average functional medicine practitioner can make $460/hour while helping others find the root cause of their chronic condition.